edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 **Parameters**

-- `DeviceNames` - Comma separated list of device names for filtering
+- `DeviceNames` - Comma separated list of device names or regular expressions for filtering
 - `FilterOut`- Boolean indicating if the data matching the device names should be filtered out or filtered for.

 !!! example